ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs

 \subsection{Automated triplet generation}

 The Automated Triplet Generation component extracts further knowledge from the LLM using its reasoning capabilities, structuring the output into new triplets.
 These are cycled back to the previous component for validation.
-A demonstration of this component’s functionality with an illustrative example is provided in Appendix~\ref{app:automated_triplet_generation}.
+This component's functionality is demonstrated with an illustrative example in Appendix~\ref{app:automated_triplet_generation}.

 The validated query is submitted to the LLM with a CoT prompt, prompting step-by-step reasoning to reveal intermediate associations alongside the final answer.
 The multi-sentence CoT response is segmented into discrete facts, parsing it into individual statements for triplet extraction.
-This segmentation simplifies the response into manageable units to preserve extracted information’s integrity.
+This segmentation simplifies the response into manageable units to preserve extracted information's integrity.

 Each fact is processed by the LLM with a fact extraction prompt to generate atomic triplets, like \texttt{(Harry Potter, school, Hogwarts)} or \texttt{(Transfiguration, taught by, Minerva McGonagall)}.
 To handle errors from hallucination or context misinterpretation, human experts prune triplets, verifying them against known facts.
 Authentic triplets are cycled back to the prior component, while human expertise also adds missing triplets to account for the facts overlooked by the LLM.